awused/aw-man/README.md

 * NextArchive/PreviousArchive
 * Quit
 * ToggleUI
-* ToggleThemeBackground
 * SetBackground
     * Spawns a dialog allowing the user to select a new background colour.
-    * Optionally takes an rgba hex string to set the background to that value.
+    * Optionally takes a string recognized by GDK as a colour.
-    * Example: `SetBackground aaaaaa55`
+    * Examples: `SetBackground #aaaaaa55` `SetBackground magenta`
 * ToggleFullscreen
 * ToggleMangaMode
 * Jump
-  * Spawns a dialog allowing the user to enter their jump.
+  * Spawns a dialog allowing the user to enter the number of the page they want to display, or the number of pages to shift.
   * Optionally takes an integer argument as either an absolute jump within the same chapter or a relative jump, which can span multiple chapters in Manga mode.
+  * Absolute jumps are one-indexed.
   * Examples: "Jump 25", "Jump +10", "Jump -5"
+* Execute
+  * Requires a single string argument which will be run as an executable.
+  * Example: "Execute /path/to/save-page.sh"

 ## External Executables

-If a shortcut is not a recognized internal command it will be treated as the name or path of an executable.
+Using the "Execute" action you can run any arbitrary executable.
 That executable will be called with no arguments and several environment variables set. [save-page.sh](examples/save-page.sh) is an example that implements the common save page as file action.

 Environment Variable | Explanation
 -------------------- | ----------
 AWMAN_ARCHIVE | The path to the current archive or directory that is open.
-AWMAN_ARCHIVE_TYPE | The type of the archive, valid values are zip, rar, 7z, dir, or unknown.
+AWMAN_ARCHIVE_TYPE | The type of the archive, either `archive`, `directory`, or `unknown`.
 AWMAN_RELATIVE_FILE_PATH | The path of the current file relative to the root of the archive or directory.
 AWMAN_PAGE_NUMBER | The page number of the currently open file.
 AWMAN_CURRENT_FILE | The path to the extracted file or, in the case of directories, the original file.
 It should not be modified or deleted.